New World porcupine

-The New World porcupines, family Erethizontidae, are large arboreal rodents, distinguished by their spiny coverings from which they take their name.
-They inhabit forests and wooded regions across North America, and into northern South America.
-Although both the New World and Old World porcupine families belong to the Hystricognathi branch of the vast order Rodentia, they are quite different and are not closely related.
+The New World porcupines, family Erethizontidae, are large, arboreal rodents, distinguished by their spiny coverings from which they take their name.
+They inhabit forests and wooded regions across North America and into northern South America.
+Although both the New World and Old World porcupine families belong to the Hystricognathi branch of the vast order Rodentia, they are quite different and are not particularly closely related.

 Characteristics

-New World porcupines are stout animals, with blunt, rounded heads, fleshy, mobile snouts, and coats of thick, cylindrical or flattened spines.
+New World porcupines are stout animals, with blunt, rounded heads, fleshy, mobile snouts, and coats of thick, cylindrical, or flattened spines.
 The "quills" are mixed with long, soft hairs.
 They vary in size from the relatively small prehensile-tailed porcupines, which are around 30 cm long, and weigh about 900 g, to the much larger North American porcupine, which has a body length of 86 cm, and weighs up to 18 kg.

 They are distinguished from the Old World porcupines in that they have rooted molars, complete collar bones, entire upper lips, tuberculated soles, no trace of first front toes, and four teats.